christopherobin/mage/lib/panopticon/README.md

 interval is effectively an identifier.

 ## Panoptica
-Multiple Panoptica may be instantiated.
+Multiple panoptica may be instantiated.
 The motivation for this is sampling over different intervals concurrently.
 Internally Panopticon keeps track of instances with ids counting up from zero.
-To ensure consistency panoptica must be instantiated in the same order, meaning that you should avoid instantiating Panoptica in separate asynchronous functions with indefinite execution order.
+To ensure consistency panoptica must be instantiated in the same order, meaning that you should avoid instantiating panoptica in separate asynchronous functions with indefinite execution order.
 Try to keep them in a synchronous group.

 If a worker goes down, you may safely restart it.
-New Panoptica instances catch up to the current interval and report to the master as normal.
+New panoptica instances catch up to the current interval and report to the master as normal.

 ## Points to note